Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 ## Conclusion

-In this guide, we have explained how to use Structured Output with the [AI Endpoints](https://endpoints.ai.cloud.ovh.net/) models.
+In this guide, we have explained how to use Function Calling with the [AI Endpoints](https://endpoints.ai.cloud.ovh.net/) models.
 We have provided a comprehensive overview of the feature which can help you perfect your integration of LLM for your own application.

 ## Go further